-Extras Perks To Look For
+Extras Perks To Look For With Classic Car Insurance

 - Rising value: Often, classic vehicles appreciate as time goes on.
 So, if your car is totaled, it may be worth more than the original agreed value amount.
-To account for this, many classic auto insurance companies will allow the agreed upon value to grow with time.
+To account for this, many classic car insurance companies will allow the agreed upon value to grow with time.
 American Collectors calls this Inflation Guard, and it allows the value to increase up to 6 percent automatically.
 Grundy will even reimburse you up to 150 percent of the agreed upon value.

 - Regular use coverage: Most classic auto insurers place limits on your driving, but you can get away with extra driving from a few companies.
-For example, Hagerty and Grundy both allow unlimited miles per year, but those miles have to be used for pleasure, auto shows, or car club events.
+For example, Hagerty and Grundy both allow unlimited miles per year, but those miles have to be used for occasional pleasure, auto shows, or car club events.
 It’s rare to find classic coverage that lets you use the car as a daily driver, but Safeco has an option to do this.

 - Spare parts coverage: Under this option, you can cover spare parts that are meant for your car.
 Some companies like Hagerty also cover automobilia like classic signs, tractor memorabilia, and vintage gas pumps.